dsandstrom/task_roller/README.md

 Projects.
 However, their main responsibility is managing issues and tasks.

 #### Workers
 The busy bees working on tasks.
 In addition, they can report issues and self-assign tasks.

 #### Reporters
-Everyone else can open issues and see activity.
+Everyone else can open issues, add comments, and see activity.

 ## Issue & Task Types
 This part is up to you and must be added initially by an Admin.
 However,